AntonioFeijaoUK/www-antoniofeijao-com/docs/_posts/2023/2023-09-27-aws-delete-all-default-vpcs-in-all-regions.md

 The script needs to have enough permissions.

-The script will fail if there are other dependences than the ones dealt in the script.
+The script will fail if there are other dependencies than the ones dealt with in the script.

 ## linux-bash-script

->> USE AT YOUR OWN RISK <<
+**USE AT YOUR OWN RISK**

 ```bash
 #!/bin/bash